Indonesia's Prabowo official says still confident of election win

-JAKARTA Indonesia's Prabwowo Subianto is still confident of winning Wednesday's presidential election, a senior Prabowo party official said, dismissing claims of victory by rival Joko "Jokowi" Widodo.
+JAKARTA Indonesia's Prabowo Subianto is still confident of winning Wednesday's presidential election, a senior Prabowo party official said, dismissing claims of victory by rival Joko "Jokowi" Widodo.

 "It’s too early to say that (Jokowi has won).
 This is still in the quick count stage and several TV stations have different results.
 The final result will be July 22 by the KPU (Election Commission) so (we are) still optimistic that Prabowo (has won)," vice chairman of Prabowo's Gerindra party, Fadli Zon, told Reuters.